-Of the 246 clients released by the Fort Des Moines correctional facility before 1973. only 53 (21 percent) were charged with indictable offenses during an average 19-month period following release.
+Of the 246 clients released by the Fort Des Moines correctional facility before 1973, only 53 (21 percent) were charged with indictable offenses during an average 19-month period following release.
 In particular, recidivism data show that the correctional facility deals effectively with those clients with high-risk characteristics such as prior convictions, unemployment, and drug or excessive alcohol use.
-The high-risk clients were charged with no more new offenses after release than were relatively lowrisk clients with no prior convictions, more substantial employment history and a relatively minor history of drug or alcohol use.
+The high-risk clients were charged with no more new offenses after release than were relatively low-risk clients with no prior convictions, more substantial employment history and a relatively minor history of drug or alcohol use.

-Because of the Des Moines program's demonstrated success, the lowa State Legislature voted to assume total funding of the project and adopted "community-based corrections" as the model for future lowa correctional programs.
+Because of the Des Moines program's demonstrated success, the lowa State Legislature voted to assume total funding of the project and adopted "community-based corrections" as the model for future lowa corrections! programs.
+The program has since added two new components: community service sentencing for first-time misdemeanants, and an Alcohol Safety Action Program for persons convicted of driving while intoxicated.